Do Online Word Games Improve Memory and Mental Health?

 Which Brain Areas Do They Help?

-Games also help build working memory, which is the kind we use to follow steps or hold ideas in our head.
+Daily gameplay helps train the prefrontal cortex, involved in decision-making.
+It stimulates hippocampus, which plays a role in memory formation.
+These games help build working memory, which is the kind we use to follow steps or hold ideas in our head.
 We think about word clues and hold parts of words while we solve.
 That’s a memory workout.

 Are Word Games Better for Some Age Groups?